AsyncAlgoTrading/aat/README.md

 Trading strategies have a number of required methods for handling messages:

-- onBuy
-- onSell
-- onTrade
-- onChange
-- onFill
-- onCancel
-- onError
-- onOpen
-- onReceived
+- onTrade: Called when a trade occurs
+- onChange: Called when an order is modified
+- onFill: Called when a strategy's trade executes
+- onCancel: Called when an order is cancelled
+- onError: Called when an error occurs
+- onOpen: Called when a new order occurs

 There are other optional callbacks for more granular processing:
-- onHalt
-- onContinue
+- onStart: Called when the program starts
+- onHalt: Called when trading is halted
+- onContinue: Called when trading continues
+- onExit: Called when the program shuts down

 There are also several optional callbacks for backtesting: